How to Get the MBA in Harvard to Love You Back

 Your transcript and tests scores may reflect your analytical aptitude and appetite.
 Your resume may reflect your leadership skills and experience.
 But stats don’t reveal much about your character and values.
 This is why the essay and interview are helpful components of your application.

 So, when HBS asks, “what more you do want us to know?” show the admissions committee in your essay how your character and values aligns with its own, how you would be a valuable member of the HBS community, and how you would advance its mission to make a difference in the world.

 We totally get that writing about your character and values is HARD!
 How do you even talk about your character and values without coming across as self-centered or worse, boastful?
-That’s where an experienced MBA admissions consultant can add value to your process.
+That’s where an experienced MBA admissions coach can add value to your process.

 If you work with Career Protocol, we guide you through a systematic and structured self-discovery, essay storyboarding, and story-shaping process.
 We work with you through unlimited drafts to ensure your character and values are accurately reflected on the page through specific and insightful anecdotes and that the tone of your writing strikes the right emotion necessary to connect with the Harvard admissions committee reader.

-Whether you choose to work with a consultant or go at it alone, be sure to check out our step-by-step guide on brainstorming you HBS essay called, “Wanna Know if You’re ‘Good Enough’ for Harvard?
+Whether you choose to work with a coach or go at it alone, be sure to check out our step-by-step guide on brainstorming you HBS essay called, “Wanna Know if You’re ‘Good Enough’ for Harvard?
 Do These Exercises to Find Out.”
 Those exercises will help you get started on your discovery and self-reflection aspect of writing the HBS essay.

 Table of Contents

 Completing the Harvard Business School Application like a Rockstar